brutusin/wava/README.md

 `starvation_stop`    | yes | Indicates that the job has been stopped due to a starvation scenario (applies for non-idempotent jobs)

 ## Job hierarchy
 Running jobs can submit more jobs, thus a job hierarchy is established.
-This potentially can lead to deadlock scenarios, when a parent (running) job waits for a child job (queded) to finish.
+This potentially can lead to a deadlock scenario, when all parent (running) jobs are waiting for a queued child job to finish.

 ### Blocked state
  All parent jobs with no children running are considered blocked, ie waiting for their queued children to finish.